 Let’s examine a few ways the industrial Internet of Things (IoT) is helping to keep workers safe.

-When it comes to safety, an extra pair of eyes can make a difference.
+When it comes to safety, an extra pair of eyes can make all the difference.

 At a high level, computer vision refers to the techniques and processes used to allow machines to understand digital imagery.
 By analyzing pixels for recognizable patterns like shape and color, algorithms are able to recognize, classify and otherwise analyze photo or video footage.
 While these may sound like the types of systems you might find on an autonomous vehicle ― and you’d be right ― the same basic strategies are actively being used to gain visibility across manufacturing, construction and resource-based environments.